Former Spokane Children's Theatre employee accused of raping 14-year-old actress pleads guilty to lesser charge

 In December 2018, Myers allegedly raped a 13-year-old girl but was never charged, documents said.

-Meanwhile, the father of the young actress told police Myers' actions, like hugging and being "over affectionate" toward girls in the theatre, concerned him.
+Meanwhile, the father of the young actress told police Myers' actions, like hugging and being "over affectionate" toward girls in the theater, concerned him.

 Beschta told police he approached Myers about the concern and asked Myers to remain in the lighting booth and be aware of his actions involving actresses.

-Multiple other people associated with the theatre raised concerns about Myers' inappropriate behavior toward girls at the theatre, according to a Spokesman-Review story earlier this year.
+Multiple other people associated with the theater raised concerns about Myers' inappropriate behavior toward girls at the theater, according to a Spokesman-Review story earlier this year.

 Her father said her grades declined, she had sleeping problems, she would not eat and she stopped acting in shows after years of performing, he told police.
 He said his daughter eventually told her parents in June 2020 that Myers assaulted her.